 Note to tenderers: It is Commonwealth policy to pay its suppliers by direct credit.
 If it has not done so in the past, the successful tenderer should, prior to Deed signature, provide the Commonwealth Representative with details of the bank account into which payments should be directed.

-Per the Commonwealth Supplier Pay On-Time or Pay Interest Policy, maximum payment terms will depend on the applicability of the Pan-European Public Procurement On-Line (PEPPOL) framework.
+Note to tenderers: Per the Commonwealth Supplier Pay On-Time or Pay Interest Policy, maximum payment terms will depend on the applicability of the Pan-European Public Procurement On-Line (PEPPOL) framework.
 The maximum payment term will either be:

 5 days, where the Commonwealth and the Contractor both have the capability to deliver and receive electronic invoices (e-invoices) through the PEPPOL framework and have agreed to use e-invoicing; or